Best Personal Finance Tools for Self-Employed Workers 2026

 - Pricier than some alternatives

-Hot take: YNAB's annual price increase in 2023 stung, and people complained loudly about it — fair enough.
+Hot take: YNAB's price increase in 2023 stung, and people had every right to complain.
 But it's still the best $109 I'd spend on financial software as a freelancer.
-Nothing else changes behavior the same way, and behavior is 90% of the battle when your income looks different every single month.
+Nothing else changes behavior the same way, and behavior is 90% of the game when your income looks different every single month.

 2. Quicken — Best for All-in-One Financial Management

-Quicken's been around since 1983, and honestly, that longevity isn't accidental.
-For self-employed workers who want one platform to track business income, personal spending, investments, and taxes, Quicken does it all.
-It's not the sexiest app on this list — not even close — but it's thorough in a way that newer, shinier tools just aren't.
+Quicken's been around since 1983, and honestly, that's not by accident.
+For self-employed workers who want one platform to track business income, personal spending, investments, and taxes all in one place, Quicken does the job.
+It's not the flashiest app on this list — far from it — but the attention to detail is hard to beat.

-The Home & Business tier (the one you actually want as a self-employed person) lets you create invoices, track business vs. personal expenses, and generate Schedule C reports for tax time.
-That alone saves hours every quarter.
-Fun fact: Quicken has survived the deaths of Mint, the rise of every fintech startup you can name, and about a dozen "Quicken killers" that never quite killed it.
-There's something to be said for that.
+The Home & Business tier (the one you actually want as a self-employed person) lets you create invoices, track business versus personal expenses, and generate Schedule C reports for tax time.
+That alone saves serious hours every quarter.
+After using Quicken for a few months, I realized how much the business expense tracking eliminated the scramble come tax season.
+Quicken has survived the deaths of Mint, the rise of every fintech startup trying to replace it, and about a dozen "Quicken killers" that never quite took off.
+That's telling.

 Key Features: